01ayush09/Agentic-RAG-System-for-Patent-Intelligence/README.md

 # Agentic-RAG-System-for-Patent-Intelligence

-**AI-Agent-for-Patent-Research** is a modular, production-ready AI research agent designed to automate and scale product research workflows using retrieval-augmented generation (RAG), semantic embeddings, and intelligent task orchestration.
+**Agentic-RAG-System-for-Patent-Intelligence** is a modular, production-ready AI research agent designed to automate and scale product research workflows using retrieval-augmented generation (RAG), semantic embeddings, and intelligent task orchestration.
 This system can ingest, index, retrieve, and synthesize structured and unstructured data for deep product insights — including patent analysis, competitive research, and knowledge discovery.

 ---